C.D. Wright was born 6 January 1949 and died 12 January 2016.

 - Uniformity, in its motives, its goals, its far-ranging consequences, is the natural enemy of poetry, not to mention the enemy of trees, the soil, the exemplary life therein.

 - If I wanted to understand a culture, my own for instance, and if I thought such an understanding were the basis for a lifelong inquiry, I would turn to poetry first.

 - The artistic reward for refuting the received national tradition is liberation.
 The price is homelessness.
 Interior exile.

 Carolyn D. Wright was an American poet.
-She published over a dozen books, including the titles ShallCross, Fire & All, and One with Others: [a little book of her days], which won the National Book Critics Circle Award and was nominated for a National Book Award.
+She published over a dozen books, including ShallCross, Fire & All, and One with Others: [a little book of her days], which won the National Book Critics Circle Award and was nominated for a National Book Award.